 Giraffes sticking their heads through the windows for breakfast and reaching to your balcony… you might have seen these incredible photos on social media already.
 It’s the Giraffe Manor.
 When I first found out about it, way before Instagram was even popular, I was dying to go there.
 Sadly, during my visit to Kenya the hotel was closed for refurbishment.

 A few years later, the Giraffe Manor still remained on my bucket list.
-While the price for the night more than doubled since the first time I tried to stay there, this time you had to book at least half a year in advance, I made this visit happen for my honeymoon.
+While the price for the night more than tripled since the first time I tried to stay there, this time you had to book at least a year in advance, I made this visit happen for my honeymoon.

 The most common question people asked me after my stay was: